What is a Car Scheme?

 Help and advice

-You can find out more and get help and advice by visiting the websites below and by emailing either the County Council or one of the car scheme partnerships listed.
+You can find out more and get help and advice by visiting the websites listed below.
+Also by emailing either Somerset Council or one of the car scheme partnerships listed.

 - The Community Transport Association (CTA) – The national governing body for all things community transport.